mcfnord/rml/src/dishonest.md

+# The parties

+My story began in Puerto Vallarta, Mexico over ten years ago.
+Maybe it began the day I took this picture:

+... but you can skip ahead to 2013, when it was clear my friend would die.
+In December, I came to Tacoma to care for her as she did, and to give our daughter everything we could through the crisis.
+I had no idea what hostile and underhanded forces laid in wait for me.

 # Dishonest Complainants

 Lindquist took a terrible case to trial.
-At first blush, when he went on television, he seemed to have the ingredients a headline-craving prosecutor wants: A dangerous suspect, an allegation of a crime against a judge, and an outrageous music video.
+At first blush, when he went on television, he seemed to have the ingredients a headline-craving prosecutor loves: A dangerous suspect, an allegation of a crime against a judge, and an outrageous music video.

-The prosecutor believed I could see over a year in prison for the seven words he called a crime.
+The prosecutor wanted me to spend more than a year in prson for seven words he called a crime.

 [The petition contends Lindquist pays extra attention to criminal cases that receive media attention, and